Alaska-ITS/angular-interview-exercise/README.md

 ### Initial Setup

 1. Create a [GitHub account](https://github.com/) if you do not have one already
-1. Fork this repository
+2. Fork this repository and clone it locally
-1. Run `npm install` in the project root
+3. Run `npm install` in the project root
-1. Open `environment.ts` and replace the `apiKey` value with your API key.
-1. Run `ng serve` in a terminal
+4. Run `ng serve` in a terminal
-1. Open your browser and navigate to [http://localhost:4200/](http://localhost:4200/)
+5. Open your browser and navigate to [http://localhost:4200/](http://localhost:4200/)
+6. You should see a simple Angular application.
+  * If this interview is being performed as a remote coding exercise you're ready.
+Please feel free to familiarize yourself with the codebase and prompt.
+7. Open `environment.ts` and replace the `apiKey` value with your API key.
-1. If things are configured correctly you should see text after "Health Ping Result"
+8. If things are configured correctly you should see text after "Health Ping Result"

 ## Prompt